JWBurgers/deciphering-bitcoin/References.md

 Kuter, Mikhail, Marina Gurskaya, Angelina Andreenkova, and Artem Musaelyan.
 2018.
 The virtual reconstruction of the earliest double-entry accounting ledger.
 In *Advances in Intelligent Systems and Computing*, Vol. 724, ed.
 J. Kacprzyk, 169-184.

+Lane, Frederic.
+1973. *Venice: A Maritime Republic*.
+Baltimore: The Johns Hopkins University Press.

 Lee, Geoffrey.
 1977.
 The coming of age of double entry: The Giovanni Farolfi ledger of 1299-1300. *The Accounting Historians Journal*, 4, 79-95.

 Lipton, Phillip.
 2016.
 The evolution of the English joint stock company to 1800: An institutional perspective. *Monash University Department of Business Law & Taxation Research Paper*, no. 19.
 Available at [https://ssrn.com/abstract=1413502](https://ssrn.com/abstract=1413502).

+Lopez, Robert.
+1976. *The Commercial Revolution of the Middle Ages, 950-1350*.
+Cambridge: Cambridge University Press.

 Maddisson, Angus.
 2001. *The World Economy: A Millenial Perspective*.
 Paris: OECD.

 Mastercard.
 2025.
 Settlement bank accounts.
 Website.
 Available at [https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/](https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/).

 Matringe, Nadia.
 2017.
 The fair deposit: Credit reallocation and trade finance in the early modern period. *Annales Histoires Sciences Sociales (English Edition)*, 72, 275-315.

+Mattessich, Richard.
+1987.
+Prehistoric accounting and the problem of representation: On recent archeological evidence of the Middle-East from 8000 B.C. to 3000 B.C. *The Accounting Historians Journal*, 14, 71-91.

+Mattessich, Richard.
+1989.
+Accounting and the input-output principle in the prehistoric ancient world. *Abacus*, 25, 74-84.

+Mattessich, Richard.
+1998.
+Recent insights into Mesopotamian accounting of the 3rd millenium B.C.: Successor to token accounting. *The Accounting Historians Journal*, 25, 1-27.

+Mayhew, Nicholas.
+1974.
+Numismatic evidence and falling prices in the fourteenth century. *The Economic History Review*, 27, 1-15.

+Mayhew, Nicholas.
+1979.
+The circulation and imitation of sterlings in the Low Countries.
+In *Coinage in the Low Countries (880-1500)*, ed.
+N. Mayhew, 54-68.

+Mayhew, Nicholas.
+2011.
+A thirteenth-century French coin list. *Revue Numismatique*, 167, 33-46.

 McAndrews, James and Dean Vartin.
 2022.
 The use of liquidity in CHIPS.
 New York: The Clearing House.
 Available at [https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf](https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf).